Royal Viking Line: Sale to Kloster Group

-In 1993, the Westward ex Royal Viking Star became the Star Odyssey for Royal Cruise Line.
+In 1993, Westward became Star Odyssey for Royal Cruise Line.
 The passenger capacity on each of the original three ships had been increased to 850, mainly with the addition of staterooms amidships on the Bridge Deck, in what used to be officers' quarters.
 A buffet was also added in the lounge on the top deck, since the ships did not have the casual indoor/outdoor dining area (often called a Lido) that was becoming de rigueur.
-That same year, the Sunward ex Royal Viking Sky was chartered to Princess Cruises which operated her for one year as the "Golden Princess."
+That same year, the Sunward was chartered to Princess Cruises which operated her for one year as Golden Princess.

 End of Royal Viking

 In 1994, when Kloster Cruise was in financial difficulties, the Royal Viking Line was dissolved.
 Royal Viking Queen was transferred to Royal Cruise Line as Queen Odyssey, while Royal Viking Sun and the Royal Viking brand were sold to Cunard Line Ltd. Cunard continued to operate the ship under the Royal Viking brand as a special segment of the Cunard fleet.
-Following acquisition by Carnival Corp and a merger with Seabourn Cruise Line, Cunard's Royal Viking and Sea Goddess fleets were consolidated with Seabourn Cruise Line, officially ending the use of the brand in 1999.
+Following acquisition by Carnival Corp and a merger with Seabourn Cruise Line, Cunard's Royal Viking and Sea Goddess fleets were consolidated with Seabourn, officially ending the use of the brand in 1999.